ChantelleAA/response_aigent/README.md

 * Minimize LLM usage through semantic caching
 * Use local models and embeddings to preserve privacy
 * Enable audio-based queries
+* Automate professional email responses
-* Log user queries for future improvements
+* Log all queries and interactions for improvement

 ---